Notice under Section 142(1) of Income Tax Act

 Gather all necessary documents mentioned in the income tax notice section 142(1).
 This may include bank statements, investment proofs, property papers, and business records.

 Respond to the income tax notice section 142(1) within the given timeframe to avoid penalties.
-Just as prompt documentation speeds up home loan approvals with Bajaj Housing Finance, quick response to tax notices helps resolve tax matters efficiently.
+Just as prompt documentation speeds up home loan approvals with Bajaj Finserv, quick response to tax notices helps resolve tax matters efficiently.
+Looking for quick home loan approval?
+Check your eligibility for a Bajaj Housing Finance Home Loan with approval in just 48 hours.
+You may already be eligible, find out by entering your mobile number and OTP.

 The process to file a response to the section 142(1) notice?